Written by Editorial Team

 An ultrasound is normally done to check if all is ok with your uterus and cervix.
 The ultrasound can be done either internally or externally.
 This is to make sure that the miscarriage is complete and there are no traces of pregnancy tissue or blood in the uterus.

-This is done to check the health of your uterus and fallopian tubes after a miscarriage.
+This is done to check the health of your uterus and Fallopian tubes after a miscarriage.
 A small telescope called the hysteroscope is inserted via the cervix into the uterus.
-The uterine cavity is expanded by injecting a saline.
+The uterine cavity is expanded by injecting saline.
 This helps to study the walls of the uterine cavity.

-This is a procedure that helps to investigate uterine abnormalities that might be the cause for multiple miscarriages.
-In this, a small tube is inserted into the vagina and through this, a sterile saline is injected into the uterine cavity.
-This helps in studying the lining of the uterus and to understand if there are any obstructions in the fallopian tubes.
+This is a procedure that helps to investigate uterine abnormalities that might be the cause of multiple miscarriages.
+In this, a small tube is inserted into the vagina and through this, sterile saline is injected into the uterine cavity.
+This helps in studying the lining of the uterus and to understand if there are any obstructions in the Fallopian tubes.